papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 8. _Logistics supplier_ **requests** to get details of the one specific active _delivery-instruction_ from _supplier_.
 _Logistics supplier_ **receives** details of this _delivery-instruction_, including the quantities planned to be delivered.

 9. _Logistics supplier_ completes the loading of the delivery described in the _delivery-instruction_ and **posts** a _delivery-note_, including 9 loaded _packages_, to the _supplier_.
-However, this _delivery_note_ wrongly report the package no. 3 as received, while it should be the package no. 10.
+However, this _delivery_note_ wrongly reports the package no. 3 as loaded, althought it should have been the package no. 10.

-10. _Logistics supplier_ updates the loading of the delivery instruction and **puts/updates** the delivery note correcting the loading replacing package no. 3 with package no. 10 to _supplier_.
+10. _Logistics supplier_ updates the loading of the delivery instruction and **puts/updates** the delivery note correcting the loading replacing _package_ no. 3 with package no. 10 to _supplier_.

 ### Scenario A: Good Weather Flow